Updated: Apr 4, 2022

 What a pull system does for manufacturing is what raising standards does for compliance.
 When you raise standards you quickly observe the areas that are holding you back the most.
 You will then have a ranked list of areas to improve to unleash greater compliance capacity, efficiency, and obligation performance.
 You will also be able to identify any uncertainty in meeting obligations which will tell you where to put your risk controls.

-The challenge that many organizations face is how to best to close gaps while raising standards at the same time.
+The challenge that many organizations face is how to do both: close gaps while raising standards at the same time.
+It is a dance that most never learn.
 Many never move beyond closing gaps and many will wait until a major incident has occurred before they raise their standards.
 Unfortunately, waiting is not only a waste when it comes to manufacturing, it is also a waste when it comes to compliance.

 Compliance is famously known for bottom line thinking focused on passing audits.
-Seldom is any attention given for top line considerations.
+Seldom is any attention given for top line considerations which would include better outcomes for the organization.

 We know that in order to achieve mission success organizations need to focus on both top and bottom lines, however, what many don't know is that this is also true for meeting obligations.